 Here are some suggestions to get you started:

 For an easy tofu scramble: Drain firm tofu and chop into small pieces.
 Mix in 1/4 teaspoon turmeric and salt and pepper to taste.
 Sauté tofu in healthy fat for about 10 minutes.
-In separate pan, sauté broccoli, kale, or other veggies in healthy fat until done.
+In a separate pan, sauté broccoli, kale, or other veggies in healthy fat until done.
 Transfer food to plate once cooked.
-Add some berries on the side topped with coconut cream yogurt, if you like.
+Add berries on the side topped with coconut cream yogurt, if you like.

 Or try Judy’s fabulous low-carb oatmeal with a scoop of plant protein powder mixed in to meet your protein targets.